gigya/cdc-starter-kit/docs/advanced.md

 ![Add Gigya Demo url](img/advanced/2-apikey-valid.png)

-From that moment, this API key will be valid to be used inside the https://gigyademo.com/cdc-starter-kit, using the Dynamic load capability (Clicking over the API key Icon in the Navigation bar).
+From that moment, this API key will be valid to be used inside the https://gigyademo.com/cdc-starter-kit, using the Dynamic load capability.

+Enjoy!!

 ![Add Gigya Demo url](img/advanced/3-dynamic-load-on-fullbar2.png)